Romania is a year-round tourist destination.

 and the potential legitimate use of your card abroad, prior to leaving home.

-Small stores, street handicraft vendors and restaurants might accept U.S. Dollars in small denominations
+Small stores, street handicraft vendors and restaurants might accept U.S. Dollars and Euros in small denominations

 Currency exchange Tips

-Cash (US Dollars) can be easily exchanged at any bank or Currency Exchange Office
+Cash (major foreign currencies) can be easily exchanged at any bank or Currency Exchange Office

 (Casa de Schimb or Casa de Schimb Valutar).